interledger/interledger-rs/examples/eth-settlement/README.md

 Then you should be able to use `npm`.
 To install `ganache-cli`, run `npm install -g ganache-cli`.

 ### Redis
-The Interledger.rs nodes currently use [Redis](https://redis.io/) to store their data (SQL database support coming soon!)
+The Interledger.rs nodes and settlement engines currently use [Redis](https://redis.io/) to store their data (SQL database support coming soon!).
+Nodes and settlement engines don't need to share the Redis necessarily.

 - Compile and install from the source code
     - [Download the source code here](https://redis.io/download)